TimTeaFan/tt_website/content/post/2022-rename-columns/index.md

 </div>

-But as we can see, this create an `NA` for the column name that is not included in the lookup table `model`.
+But as we can see, this creates an `NA` for the column name that is not included in the lookup table `model`.

 This leaves use with two options.
 Extract only those new column names `recode_df$new` for which we have recodes `recodes_nms`.
 We then replace only those names in our data.